 - Lampshaded in .hack//.
 Several characters wonder why the graphics in the Hulle Granz Cathedral are so gorgeous when there's absolutely nothing there.
+Adding to the confusion is the fact that it's stated multiple times that private chats don't work there, leading to speculation about being unable to hide secrets from god.
 The Cathedral is in fact one of the most important areas in the entire franchise (every single story has something important happen there), but within the context of the Game Within a Game, there really isn't anything there.

 - Avoided in Metal Gear, Snatcher, Policenauts and anything Hideo Kojima does, because of his obsessive-compulsive insanity.
 He cannot stand to not worldbuild.
 The only people who care about the incredibly elaborate tragic backstories, sex lives and namedropping pertaining to characters who show up once and then die - and the endless infodumps about guns and items and nuclear weapons and the future and useless metagame trivia - are going to be fanfiction writers.
 For the most part, backstory events will be mentioned inconsequentially to add a little flavour to a character.